March 3, 2013 § 1 Comment

 A few days back the UK government’s definition of domestic abuse is being extended in March, to cover 16 and 17-year-olds.
 As much as this new change is welcomed I cannot help but think what about the younger group?
 How are we going to protect them?

 The incident of Kelsey Shaw is fresh in my memory.
-A young girl who went into a relationship just like the many of us do, with expectations and the love to live the ‘happily ever after’ life.
-To the many who do not know the short lived painful life of this beautiful girl , here is a recap.
+A young girl who went into a relationship just like the many of us do.
+To the many who do not know the short lived and painful life of this beautiful girl , here is a recap.

-Kalsey was a beautiful girl who had dreams, wants and wishes just like every 12yr old.
-She met Callum Willcocks who was 14 and started her dating life.
+Kalsey was a beautiful girl who had dreams, like every 12 yr old.
+She met Callum Willcocks who was 14yrs old and began dating.
 In the words of Willcocks during his trial ‘When it was good it was brilliant, but when it was bad it was absolutely terrible,’.
 Kelsey and Willcocks had a baby together when she was 14yrs old ( 2008).
-Willcocks had dropped out of school had no career and had a string of drug charges on his name.
+Willcocks had dropped out of school had no career and had a string of drug charges to his name.
 After serving 3 years detention by 2010 he was back in her life and this time it proved to be even more difficult.
 It was revealed that Willcocks was engulfed with rage and overwhelming suspicion.
-Kalsey was said to be dating another man the very thought of her being with another man drove willcocks crazy and many a times he tried to commit suicide.
+Kalsey was said to be dating another man ,the very thought of her being with another man drove willcocks crazy and many a times he tried to commit suicide.

-On the April 28th 2010 the eve of Prince William and Catherine Middleton’s wedding , Willcocks and Kalsey were spending the evening at a friend’s house when an argument broke out and anger and rage engulfed Willcocks; ‘I was filling up with anger and I couldn’t hold it any more,’ he told the court.
+On the April 28th 2010, the eve of Prince William and Catherine Middleton’s wedding , Willcocks and Kalsey were spending the evening at a friend’s house when an argument broke out ,anger and rage engulfed Willcocks; ‘I was filling up with anger and I couldn’t hold it any more,’ he told the court.
 He strangled Kalsey until she lost her consciousness and she died the following day at the hospital.
-A young girl lost her life , a baby girl has lost her mother and has to now live with the reality and the man responsible for this horrendous crime is serving his sentence.
+A young girl lost her life , a baby girl has lost her mother and has to now live with the reality and the man responsible for this horrendous crime is her father.
 This is just one incident that we know of, there are numerous women going through what Kalsey experienced without knowing what to do.

 Being subjected to domestic abuse at a very young age can bear a scar for the rest of one’s life if the girl escapes from the situation.
-What if she doesn’t?
+What if she’s unable to escape?
 What about the hundreds of young girls in the same plight as kasley?
 Do we have a support system that is adequate and capable of helping these girls?
 What about the girls who are younger than 16?

 National Domestic Violence Freephone Helpline Numbers & Contact (http://www.bbc.co.uk/health/support/domestic_violence_usefulcontacts_index.shtml)